 - The Faculty Executive Board shall consist of representatives of the Administration, the Faculty as defined below, the Students and the Classified Employees.
 (See a list of members at www.facultygovernance.gatech.edu). - The representatives of the Administration shall be the President, the Provost, and the Executive Vice-President for Research. - Representatives of the Faculty shall be elected for terms of three (3) years.
 Representatives may not be elected to serve consecutive terms. - Members shall be elected by the following units from their elected representatives in the Academic Faculty Senate and the Research Faculty Senate: each College, the Georgia Tech Research Institute, and a composite unit of Services and Central Administration: - From the Academic Faculty Senate: Academic Faculty members from each of the above Units shall elect one (1) member to the Faculty Executive Board for each one hundred fifty (150) Academic Faculty (rounded) employed in that Unit.
 A member chosen for the Faculty Executive Board may not be an administrator.
 No more than four (4) members per Unit from the Academic Faculty Senate may be elected to the Faculty Executive Board.
 Each College will be allocated at least one (1) member on the Faculty Executive Board. - From the Research Faculty Senate: Research Faculty members from each of the above Units shall elect one (1) member to the Faculty Executive Board for each one hundred fifty (150) Research Faculty (rounded) employed in that Unit.
 A member chosen for the Faculty Executive Board may not be an administrator.
 No more than four (4) members per Unit from the Research Faculty Senate may be elected to the Faculty Executive Board.
 If a unit has too few Research Faculty members to result in at least one representative, the Faculty Executive Board will supervise creating an aggregate with one or more other units to provide an opportunity for members from such units to be elected to the Faculty Executive Board. - Unit representation shall be based on data compiled from the Fall semester preceding the election. - On election to the Faculty Executive Board, Faculty vacate their membership in the Academic or Research Faculty Senate as an elected representative of their unit.
 They shall also vacate any position on a Standing Committee of the Faculty. - The representatives of the Students shall be the President of the Undergraduate Student Body and President of the Graduate Student Body.
 Neither shall have the right to vote. - Three representatives of the Classified Employees shall be designated by the Staff Council.
-These representatives shall not have the right to vote. - The Chair of the Faculty Executive Board shall be elected annually by the Board from among its elected members. - A quorum of the Board shall be a majority of its elected members.
+These representatives shall not have the right to vote. - Additional non-voting ex-officio members shall include the Chair of the Statutes Committee and the elected representative to the University System of Georgia Faculty Council. - The Chair of the Faculty Executive Board shall be elected annually by the Board from among its elected members. - A quorum of the Board shall be a majority of its elected members.